Zaoliang/functional-wheel/README.md

 ~~~

-'isotovideo-action' is the directory which contains action.yml, the action.yml is actually the configuration file for runs.
+'isotovideo-action' is the directory contained action.yml

 ##### isotovideo-action/action.yaml